|receptive anal without a condom

 Get Email Notifications When This Forum Updates or Subscribe With RSS

-- HIV Test After Receptive Anal Sex Without Condom
+- Chance Of Getting HIV From Receptive Anal Sex Without Condom

 This forum is designed for educational purposes only, and experts are not rendering medical, mental health, legal or other professional advice or services.
 If you have or suspect you may have a medical, mental health, legal or other problem that requires advice, consult your own caregiver, attorney or other qualified professional.

 Experts appearing on this page are independent and are solely responsible for editing and fact-checking their material.
 Neither TheBody.com nor any advertiser is the publisher or speaker of posted visitors' questions or the experts' material.